Leave a Message

 Takeaway:

-Fix what protects value and price the rest strategically.
+Fix what protects value.
+Price the rest strategically.

 Q: How do Rancho Mission Viejo buyers use deferred maintenance to negotiate?